-Overview of maintenance compounds
+Overview of maintenance compounds in animal product processing

 The term "maintenance compounds" refers to detergents, sanitisers, and other compounds used to clean or maintain facilities and equipment.

 If you process dairy or other animal products and are operating under the Animal Products regime, you need approval for the maintenance compounds you use.

 If you are using chemicals in other food areas, no approvals are required but you must operate under the Food Standards Code.